nagasudhirpulla/taming_python/blog/skills/dataframe_chunks_processing.md

 * If we desire to import dataframe from dbf file, we require simpledbf module.
 Install it using the command `pip install simpledbf`

 ### Example Code
-* The below example python script tries to read a huge csv file containing historical bitcoin data in chunks of 10,000 rows
+* The below example python script processes a huge csv file containing historical bitcoin data in chunks of 10,000 rows
 * Each dataframe chunk is processed to update the maximum bitcoin volume value and the timestamp at maximum value
 * The csv file used in this example can be downloaded from [here](https://www.kaggle.com/mczielinski/bitcoin-historical-data)